IIT-ASP-Project/schedule-app/README.md

 ## Steps to create project from scratch

-In Eclipse you must first install some plugins.
+In Eclipse you must first install some plugins..

 1. Go to Help->Eclipse Marketplace->(search for the Spring and it will find all Spring plugins) -> Install(Spring Tool Suite, Spring Source Tool Suite).